-Elective: CCM 541E - Bazi Suanming
+Elective: CCM 541E/549E - Bazi Suanming I, II

-This elective course is an introduction to "The Calculation of Life According to the Eight Signs"-a highly sophisticated model of Chinese constitutional and medical chrono-biology and chrono-psychology that has very practical implications for clinical practice.
+These elective courses provide an introduction to "The Calculation of Life According to the Eight Signs" - a highly sophisticated model of Chinese constitutional and medical chrono-biology and chrono-psychology that has very practical implications for clinical practice.
 Students will learn the fundamental relationships between the heavenly stems, hidden heavenly stems and earthly branches, providing the foundation for the composition and interpretation of individual "bazi" charts.